Crossbell-Box/xLog/README.md

 ### Highly Customizable

-Domain name, navigation bar, custom styles, all as you wish, and stored on the blockchain.
+The Domain name, navigation bar, custom styles and all what you wish are stored on the blockchain.

 ![](https://raw.githubusercontent.com/Crossbell-Box/xLog/main/public/screenshot3.png)